SenteonLLC/senteonllc.github.io/beta/main.md

 To install you will need:
-- Account ID - ID of managed account you wish to register the endpoint to
+- Account ID - ID of Managed Account you wish to register the agent/endpoint to
 - Account Password - Password for Managed Account

 **Steps**